Open FJRW Theory and Mirror Symmetry: Graded -spin surfaces

 A \emph{twisted $r$-spin} structure on a closed marked genus $0$ orbifold Riemann surface $C$ is an orbifold bundle of the form

 where $L$ is an $r$-spin bundle and $I_0$ is a subset of the markings of $L$-multiplicity zero which contains every marking whose $L$-multiplicity is $0,$ except, possibly, anchors.
+Note that a priori the subset $I_0$ is a choice and part of the data of the $r$-spin structure, but we will see below that there is a standard choice of $I_0$ determined by the rest of the $r$-spin structure.
 Here, the twist $\O([z_i])$ is the orbifold line bundle associated to the degree $1$ divisor $[z_i]$, i.e., $\O([z_i])$ is the pull-back of a line bundle on the coarse moduli space.
 The \emph{twist} of the $i^{th}$ marking (with respect to $S$) is defined to be where $l_i$ is the unique solution of and $\mathbf{1}_{i\in I_0}$ denotes the characteristic function of $I_0$.
 Thus in particular:

 Using~\eqref{defn: iso tau L}, note that there is an isomorphism $\tau$ so that

 \begin{definition} A \emph{closed twisted genus $0$ $r$-spin surface} is a closed genus $0$ $d$-stable surface together with a twisted $r$-spin structure.
 The notion of isomorphism is the standard one. \end{definition}